Esri/solutions-widgets-wpf/source/FarthestOnCircleAddin/Readme.md

 ### Services

-* A geoprocessing service is required and and running at: [Farthest On Circle Service](https://afmcomstaging.esri.com/arcgis/rest/services/Tasks/FarthestOnCircle/GPServer/Farthest%20On%20Circle)
+* A geoprocessing service is required, currently this service is running at: [Farthest On Circle Service](http://afmcloud.esri.com/arcgis/rest/services/Tasks/FarthestOnCircle/GPServer/Farthest%20On%20Circle)
 * If you are unable to reach the above service.
 You can download the geoprocessing package from ArcGIS Online [here](http://www.arcgis.com/home/item.html?id=04e865ad157f4f3f9b1cdc37a6c0f0bf) and stand up your own Farthest On Circle geoprocessing service.

 ## Resources